Bio

 Abstract (click to expand): This paper examines whether similarity in social identities between a manager and the board affects executive compensation, firm value, and agency frictions.
 By using a novel dataset on surnames with multiple identities (native language, native place, and caste), developed by merging micro census data of 474 million Indians with data from Linguistic Survey of India (LSI), I provide evidence that the firms with a shared group identity between a manager and the board do well compare to other firms.
 Due to in-group favoritism, managers of such firms earn higher compensation.
 These results are more substantial for group identity based on native language and native place.
 I also find that the firm benefits from taking on the cost of in-group favoritism as it reduces the agency frictions and increases firm value in the long run.
 These results are robust to the endogeneity test, managerial influence on firm, college ties, ties from past employment, and various other checks.

-Seminars: Stevens Institute of Technology, University of North Texas
+Seminars: Stevens Institute of Technology, University of North Texas, University of Nottingham, Harvard Business School (Finance), Harvard Econ Dept

 (with Shivaram Rajgopal and Aneesh Raghunandan)